Will a heat gun melt plastic

 Plastic can indeed be melted by a heat gun if it is exposed to high temperatures for an extended period.
 Different types of plastic have different melting points, so it’s important to know the specific plastic you are working with and its melting point.
 This information can usually be found on the plastic’s packaging or in technical documentation.

-See also How to make a heat gun from a hair dryer
+See also How does a heat gun work

 Why is it important to know the melting point of plastic?